 Miss Peregrine’s Home for Peculiar Children was your first main screen role, how did you find being on the set of this opposed to being part of a stage show?

-Miss Peregrine’s was already a big franchise before it got made into a movie, does this make it easier or harder when preparing for the role?
+Miss Peregrine’s was already a big franchise before it got made into a film, does this make it easier or harder when preparing for the role?

 Do you have any funny stories from your time on the set?